 - Product copy (product descriptions)

-Of course, copywriting is not limited just to the virtual sphere.
-Copies are everywhere, in newspapers, radio commercials, print ads, magazines, catalogs, brochures, billboards, and more marketing materials.
+Of course, copywriting is not limited just to the digital marketing sphere.
+Copies are everywhere, in newspapers, radio commercials, print ads, magazines, catalogs, brochures, billboards, and more quality content marketing materials.

 Copywriting should not be confused with content writing.
 While copywriting is used to achieve only sales-focused goals, content writing has a broader mission that includes educating and entertaining audiences and building a stronger community of consumers.